-Alick Mackay is the Strategy & Corporate Development Director of the Brooks Macdonald Group, and a member of the Executive Committee.
+Alick Mackay Director of Strategy & Corporate Development

 Joining Brooks Macdonald in 2017, Alick owns all areas of the strategy and corporate development agenda, including the Group's approach to potential acquisitions and disposals.

 Alick has over 30 years working in financial services, principally in wealth management and banking, in roles covering strategy, consulting, COO and technology.
 Immediately prior to joining Brooks Macdonald, Alick worked at Royal Bank of Scotland for ten years, leading the strategy team in the investment bank and playing a COO role in the capital markets business.
 He has also worked for ABN AMRO and McKinsey.

 Alick has a degree in Mathematics & Natural Philosophy from the University of Aberdeen, an MSc in Mathematics from the Open University and an MBA from Columbia Business School, New York.

-Richard Larner

-Co-Chief Investment Officer
+Richard Larner Co-Chief Investment Officer